GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 **Cons:**

-- **Composite Center:** You can't control the composite’s center.
-When selecting multiple objects with a frame, it’s impossible to predict which one will become the "zero" point.
+- **Composite Center:** You can't control the composite's center.
+When selecting multiple objects with a frame, it's impossible to predict which one will become the "zero" point.
 When selecting objects sequentially, the first selected object becomes the "zero" coordinate, which isn't always convenient.
-  You can’t set a center outside of an object.
+  You can't set a center outside of an object.
-- **Random Transformations:** Only fixed matrices and specific assets are allowed; you can’t set random transformations or objects.
+- **Random Transformations:** Only fixed matrices and specific assets are allowed; you can't set random transformations or objects.

 A workaround is to add an additional object at the desired center, start selecting from it, and then delete this placeholder after exporting the final